-3. Guidelines
+4.3.
+Guidelines

-- a.
-A campus organization lending its name, membership, property, or financial support to a function shall be held responsible for the conduct of its members or guests attending the function.
+- a. -A campus organization lending its name, membership, property, or financial support to a function shall be held responsible for the conduct of its members or guests attending the function.
 The organization's officers or representatives listed on the registration form are responsible for the planning and organization of all functions sponsored or co-sponsored by their organization.
-At least one officer and one other responsible member must be in attendance at such functions. - Registration of a campus organization may be revoked if the organization's activities are unlawful, are outside of the scope of its stated purpose, are in violation of its constitution or are not in compliance with University policies, procedures, and regulations. - c.
-The name, insignia, seal, or address of the University may not be used in any manner, political or otherwise, which implies that the University supports or agrees with any of the activities, positions, purposes, or goals of any registered campus organization or its individual members. - d.
-The geographical designation AT UC San Diego may be used by any registered campus organization as part of its name without obtaining special approval. - e.
-Permission to use the name of the University of California San Diego or any abbreviation thereof as part of a registered campus organization's name may be granted only by the Chancellor or the Chancellor's designee.
+At least one officer and one other responsible member must be in attendance at such functions. - Eegistration of a campus organization may be revoked if the organization's activities are unlawful, are outside of the scope of its stated purpose, are in violation of its constitution or are not in compliance with University policies, procedures, and regulations. - c. -The name, insignia, seal, or address of the University may not be used in any manner, political or otherwise, which implies that the University supports or agrees with any of the activities, positions, purposes, or goals of any registered campus organization or its individual members.

+- d. -The geographical designation AT UCSD UC San Diego may be used by any registered campus organization as part of its name without obtaining special approval. - e. -Permission to use the name of the University of California, San Diego or any abbreviation thereof as part of a registered campus organization's name may be granted only by the Chancellor or the Chancellor's designee.
 Permission, when granted, does not involve (expressly or by implication) any endorsement or sponsorship by the University and permission may be made conditional upon a requirement of an express statement that the University does not endorse or sponsor a particular activity.
-Permission to use the name of the University of California San Diego may be withdrawn by the Chancellor or the Chancellor's designee at any time.

-f.
-Registered organizations are expected to maintain adequate financial records if appropriate; i.e. fund-raising activities (refer to 510-1 Section XI, Fund Raising).
+Permission to use the name of the University of California, San Diego may be withdrawn by the Chancellor or the Chancellor's designee at any time. - f. -Registered organizations are expected to maintain adequate financial records if appropriate; i.e. fund-raising activities (refer to 510-1 Section XI, Fund Raising, along with Exhibit IV-E).
 Such records may be audited by the University as outlined in 510-1 Section XI, para.
 B. 2. c.

-H. Registered Student Organizations
+H. H. Registered Student Organizations

 A Registered Student Organization is an organization whose membership is predominantly comprised of UC San Diego students and attains recognition through the Center for Student Involvement by complying with this policy and related procedures.
-Registered Student Organizations are independent entities and are not official units of UC San Diego.
-As such, UC San Diego is not responsible for the acts or omissions of Registered Student Organizations and/or any members/persons acting on behalf of those student organizations.
+Registered Student Organizations are independent entities and are not official units of UC San Diego.- As such, UC San Diego is not responsible for the acts or omissions of Registered Student Organizations and/or any members/persons acting on behalf of those student organizations.
+A registered student organization is a group of four or more currently enrolled students who have registered with the Student Affairs Student Organization's Office.